 Parental Rights and Responsibilities in Scotland

-In Scotland, the legal power to make decisions about a child’s upbringing and welfare are granted through parental rights and responsibilities.
+In Scotland, the legal power to make decisions about a child’s upbringing and welfare is granted through parental rights and responsibilities.
 Parental rights include the right to regulate the child’s residence and maintain contact, the right to control, direct or guide the child’s upbringing and the right to act as the child’s legal representative.
 Importantly, these rights can only be exercised to the extent that they are needed to enable the fulfilment of parental responsibilities.
 Parental responsibilities include the responsibility to safeguard and promote the child’s health, development and welfare.

 The mother of a child is automatically granted these rights and responsibilities, but an unmarried father, a father not named on the birth certificate and other relatives and individuals, such as same-sex partners, grandparents, step-parents, aunts and uncles, must either enter into a parental agreement with the child’s mother or apply to the court for them.
 Only if the mother agrees or if the court grants the application, do they then have the legal right to contribute to the decision-making process.

 Our family and child law solicitors have vast experience helping clients throughout Ayrshire resolve issues concerning parental rights and responsibilities.
 Gordon, a senior partner, regularly represents mothers, fathers and other relevant parties, and his experience in this area is such that he is often appointed by the Court to provide independent reports in family cases.